nongrata081/ng-assessment/README.md

 All contents of the app component will be rendered to retrieved html file.
 If you do the same with `npm run start` the retrieved html file will only contain `<app-root></app-root>` element but not its content.

+## Shared data library

+Front-end and back-end apps should use as much shared code, as possible, in order to prevent diverging of the code for same entities in FE and BE, which will make the entire app more error-prone eventually.
+Thus for keeping shared code between FE and BE apps there is a lintable & testable `data` library, located at `libs/data`.

+- to lint data library run `ng lint data`
+- to test data library run `ng test data`

 ---

 This project was generated using [Nx](https://nx.dev).